 - Click Actions > View Code

-3. Copy the code and paste it between the <head> tags on each web page, or in your website template to install it on your entire website – you can also use Google Tag Manager.
+- Copy the code and paste it between the <head> tags on each web page, or in your website template to install it on your entire website.

-If you want to track specific conversions such as purchases or lead conversions, you also need to add conversion tracking code.
+If you want to track specific conversions such as purchases or lead generation, you’ll also need to add conversion tracking code.

 You can track nine different custom events with Facebook Pixel:

 To add the Facebook Pixel to your website, these implementation guidelines will help you with the necessary steps.